 A review of Out of Africa can be found here.

 And there are also quite a few things to do in Camp Verde, plus easy day trips to Sedona, Cottonwood and Jerome, and even Flagstaff!
-A separate blog post listing 10 Things To Do in Camp Verde With Kids is coming soon.
+And check out this post of 10 Things to do in Camp Verde with Kids!